How to run the Connect2id server in a Docker container

 1.1 Installing Docker

 If Docker isn't installed on your computer you can find instructions here.
 The Community Edition (CE) is sufficient to run a Connect2id server.

 1.2 Content of the Docker image

-The provided Docker image includes the required Java runtime and an exploded copy of the ZIP package we make available for download -- a Tomcat servlet container with a Connect2id server WAR, an OpenID relying party and a few other sample WARs deployed in it.
+The provided demo image includes the required Java runtime and an exploded copy of the ZIP package we make available for download -- a Tomcat servlet container with a Connect2id server WAR, an OpenID relying party and a few other sample WARs deployed in it.
 A relational database (H2 in embedded mode) for the Connect2id server to persist its own data is also included.

 1.3 Configuring the Connect2id server